learn-co-curriculum/practical-big-o-lesson-plan/README_STUDENTS.md

 For an array with four elements (four points to the left on the x-axis), it could require up to four units of work (four points up on the y-axis).
 For an array with one hundred elements, it could take up to one hundred elements of work, and the coordinates would be (100, 100).
 For an array of `n` elements, it could take up to `n` elements of work to iterate through the array.

 That's it!
-That's the first category of Big O!
+That's the first runtime of Big O!

 ![Cheering Minions](https://media.giphy.com/media/11sBLVxNs7v6WA/giphy-downsized.gif)